dmerejkowsky/blog/content/post/0092-letting-the-compiler-tell-you-what-to-do.md

 If you've ever written code in a compiled language (C, C++, Java, ...), you are probably used to compiler error messages, and you may think there are only here to prevent you from making mistakes.

-Well sometimes you can also use compiler error messages to *design and implement* new features.
+Well, sometimes you can also use compiler error messages to *design and implement* new features.
 Let me show you with a simple command-line program written in Rust.

 # An example